RESULTS BY SUB-INDICES

 Price Regulation Sub-Index

-By Price Regulation Sub-Index Switzerland’s economy (0.063) is the rightest one among the analyzed and Indian economy (0.378) is the leftest.
-Azerbaijan’s economy (0.325) is the fourth closest to the extreme left point.
+By Price Regulation Sub-Index New Zealand’s economy (0.112) is the rightest one among the analyzed and Iranian economy (0.657) is the leftest.
+Azerbaijan’s economy (0.301) is close to the median point, righter the relative center.

-The relative center is shifted from the geometric center to zero and this indicates that by this sub-index the countries tend to the rightness.
+The relative center is shifted from the geometric center to zero which indicated that by this sub-index the countries tend to the rightness.
 It, however, does not mean that the economies, which are located between the geometric center and the zero, are categorically right-wing economies by this sub-index.
 In accordance with the theoretical interpretation of IL(R)E, the results obtained on a particular sub-index (as well as the integral index) allow to evaluate (measure) the leftness-rightness of economies only comparatively to each other.

 = = =